-Type II (MH), Moderate Heat of Hydration, cement shall be used for Class B concrete.
-During the cool season of the year, the Engineer may approve the use of Type I cement in lieu of Type II (MH) cement for Class B concrete.
+Type II cement shall be used for Class B concrete.
+During the cool season of the year, the Engineer may approve the use of Type I cement in lieu of Type II cement for Class B concrete.
 Upon approval of the Engineer, Type III cement may be used in the manufacture of prestressed concrete products.